basp/nanibot/README.md

 IRC connection if you don't put in a *floodgate* yourself (some examples of these are also in `commands.erl`).

+## format strings
+If you wanna convert a number to binary use `!fmt ~.2b 12345`, if you want to convert a number to hex use `!fmt ~.16b 12345` etc.

+If you want to read a number from binary user `!fread ~2u 1010`, if you want to read a number from hex use `!fread ~16u DEADBEEF` etc.

 # events
 TODO: Document all the standard events.